-My interest in the concept of ‘self-similarity’ inspired me to look for patterns in nature in order to use them as the underlying structure for my paintings.
-The distilled patterns from nature that I use in my work such as, the branches of a tree or wave patterns in the water, inform the colours I choose as well as which properties of the materials I focus on or utilize.
+The concept of ‘self-similarity’ inspired me to explore patterns found in nature.
+These complex patterns form the underlying structure of my work.
+Distilled patterns from nature such as, the branches of a tree or wave patterns in the water, inform both my colour palette as well as the way I integrate the inherent properties of the materials I use.

 Lando Gallery in Edmonton, Alberta has represented my artwork since 2004.
 My artwork is included in private collections in Canada—British Columbia, Alberta, Ontario and New Brunswick—Hong Kong and Denmark.
 For a complete resume please visit my LinkedIn page.